 A printable License Agreement is presented to you for review during the Checkout process, before you submit your order.
 It is customized with your transaction details.
 After ordering, if you are a registered user, you may access the License Agreement for each of your orders at any time in the "My Account" area.
 If you are an unregistered "guest" user, you will receive a link to your License Agreement in your Order Confirmation email.

-The CriticalPast collection is compiled entirely from declassified U.S. government sources.
-For each unmarked (broadcast-ready) professional clip in your order, the post-purchase version of your License Agreement lists the exact original source (US Government Source ID number) from which that clip was acquired.
+The CriticalPast collection is sourced directly from declassified U.S. government holdings and then professionally telecine transferred.
+For all orders of unmarked full-resolution clips, we provide the exact U.S. government source ID number for each clip in your order on the post-purchase version of the License Agreement.
 This serves as a detailed assurance that the content is U.S. government derived, and thus free from the rights issues that are associated with some archival stock media.

-Following is the text of a sample CriticalPast license agreement:
+Following is the text of a sample CriticalPast license agreement (Updated March 12, 2024):

 LICENSE AGREEMENT